dotswg/dots-architecture/draft-ietf-dots-architecture.md

 * Creating identifiers, such as names or aliases, for resources for which mitigation may be requested.
-Such identifiers may then be used in subsequent signal channel exchanges to refer more efficiently to the resources under attack, as seen in {{fig-resource-identifiers}} below, using JSON to serialize the data:
+Such identifiers may then be used in subsequent signal channel exchanges to refer more efficiently to the resources under attack, as seen in {{fig-resource-identifiers}}, using JSON to serialize the
+  data:

 ~~~~~
         {